veeso/pyc-shell/CONTRIBUTING.md

 4. Implement Translator

     First create a new file ```src/translator/lang/{ALPHABET}.rs```.
-    Then following the rules you've defined at point 1, implement it.
+    Then following the rules you've defined at point 1, implement it and write tests to cover all its combinations.

     ```rs
     use super::{Emoji, Translator};